MohamedAbdelnaserAwad/Deriv-Task/README.md

 # price_tracker

-A  flutter task for Deriv company
+A  flutter task for Deriv company that concentrate on using websocket integration from api for simple UI and use some OOP concept to reach the purpose of task .

 ## Getting Started